-Are you looking for a reason to start playing pickleball?
-Well, there are many reasons to love this popular sport.
-This game is considered America’s fastest-growing sport because it experienced tremendous growth and popularity over the past 50 years.
-It is a fantastic combination of badminton, ping pong and other similar racket sports.
+There are many reasons to love America’s fastest-growing sport, pickleball.
+It has experienced tremendous growth and popularity over the past 50 years due to its fantastic combination of badminton, ping pong, and other similar racket sports.

-There are many different types of statistics that need to be considered when you want to learn more about this rapidly growing sport.
-Statistics like the number of injuries or likelihood of injuries, growth rate, and others need to be taken into consideration if you want to get a glimpse of the fastest growing sport of the country.
+There are a lot of statistics to consider when talking about the rapidly growing sport that is pickleball.
+Statistics like the number of injuries or likelihood of injuries, growth rate, and others need to be considered for us to understand why they say pickleball is the fastest growing sport in the country.

 Here are key pickleball statistics by the Sports & Fitness Industry Association.

 The story of pickleball started in 1965 on Bainbridge Island, Washington State.
-The locals Joel Pritchard, Bill Bell, and Barney McCallum, founded the game and the neighbors first enjoyed it.
+Joel Pritchard, Bill Bell, and Barney McCallum founded the game one summer, and it quickly spread among neighbors and friends.

-The game gradually grew in popularity and Pritchard and McCallum developed a corporation, Pickleball, Inc, in 1968.
-The name “pickleball” was trademarked around the same time Pickleball, Inc released its first annual report in 1972.
+Gradually, the game grew in popularity, until Pritchard and McCallum developed the Pickleball Inc Corporation in 1968.
+The name “pickleball” was trademarked around the same time the corporation released its first annual report in 1972.

-The first pickleball tournament was held in 1976 and by 1990, this game was played in all 50 states of the country.
+The first pickleball tournament was held in 1976.
+And by 1990, it was played in all 50 states of the country.

 Player Statistics for Pickleball

-60% of all players are male, and 40% of all players are female.
-The game does, however, show a faster growth rate for female players over the past few years.
+In terms of gender, 60 percent of all players are male, while 40 percent are female.
+However, the game has shown a faster growth rate for female players over the past few years.

-Here’s a quick summary of the number of players for different categories:
+Here’s a quick summary of the number of players for different age categories:

 - 6 to 17 years – 21.2% of all players, with 14.2% core players and 23.9% casual players